Tracking Battery Life with Memfault

 Predicting Expected Battery Life

-Once we have the average drop in the battery charge level over time, we can easily calculate the number of hours of battery life that our devices should expect on average!
+Once we have the average drop in the battery state of charge over time, we can easily calculate the number of hours of battery life that our devices should expect on average!

-For example, if the average battery charge drop per hour was 2.2.
+For example, if the average percent battery charge drop per hour was 2.2:

 Common Battery Life Pitfalls